godotlauncher/launcher-docs/docs/getting-started/launcher-settings.md

 The **Updates** tab controls how the launcher checks for updates.

 - **Automatically check for updates**: Enabled by default.
+- **Prerelease updates**: Toggle this if you want the launcher to download beta builds instead of only stable releases.
+Beta updates may change more often and can be less stable.
+You can switch back to stable at any time.
 - **Manual Check**: Click **Check for updates** to check immediately.

 :::tip